xxxnpno/Projet-Voltaire/README.md

 # Projet Voltaire

-**Projet Voltaire** is a clipboard monitoring program that automatically detects strings in your clipboard and sends them to the Reverso API for grammar and spelling corrections.
+**Projet Voltaire** is a clipboard monitoring program that automatically detects strings in your last clipboard image and sends them to the Reverso API for grammar and spelling corrections.
 The project uses `cURL` for HTTP requests and `nlohmann/json` for JSON parsing.
 It also utilizes the Tesseract API to extract strings from screenshots.

 ## Features

-- **Real-time Clipboard Monitoring**: Continuously watches the clipboard for text content.
+- **Screenshot Text Extraction**: Use the shortcut **Shift + Windows + S** to capture a screenshot and automatically extract text for correction via the Tesseract API.
 - **Automated Grammar and Spelling Correction**: Sends clipboard strings to the Reverso API and retrieves corrected text.
-- **Screenshot Text Extraction**: Use the shortcut **Shift + Windows + S** to capture a screenshot and automatically extract text for correction via the Tesseract API.

 ## Requirements